openstack/kolla-ansible/doc/source/reference/deployment-and-bootstrapping/bootstrap-servers.rst

 risk.

-Ensure that any operation that causes the Docker engine to be updated has been tested, particuarly when moving from legacy Docker packages to Docker Community Edition.
+Ensure that any operation that causes the Docker engine to be updated has been tested, particularly when moving from legacy Docker packages to Docker Community Edition.
 See :ref:`bootstrap-servers-docker-package-repos` for details.

 Customisation of ``/etc/hosts``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~